 Scenarios for BizTalk Server Solutions

-There are two core types of solutions that BizTalk Server supports, firstly Service Oriented, secondly Business Process Management.
+As far as BizTalk Server for Business Automation is concerned, there are two core types of solutions that BizTalk Server supports, firstly Service Oriented, secondly Business Process Management.

 Service Oriented solutions are solutions built within BizTalk Server that are made available as a Web Service, which can then be used by any type of applications that can call the web service.
 The design pattern for this type of solution is based on Service Oriented Architecture (SOA) which have several characteristics.
 Microsoft has provided an example of this type of solution: